-Andrew is a chartered Landscape Architect and an Urban Designer, with over 20 years experience as a consultant.
-He is currently an Associate Director at Halcrow.
-He has a broad range of experience but primarily in the design and assessment of large-scale infrastructure projects, town and city centre regeneration and streetscape design.
-His work is featured is Streets for All published by DfT and English Heritage, and he was the Chair of the Landscape institutes Technical Committee.
+Andrew is a chartered Landscape Architect and an Urban Designer, with over 25 years experience as a consultant.
+He is Landscape and Urban Design Practice lead for CH2M globally.
+He has a broad range of experience, but primarily in the landscape and environmental design and assessment of a range large-scale infrastructure projects, town and city centre regeneration, streetscape design and project management.

 BSc Hons (Hort) MLA

 Tom founded the art and design consultancy Ginkgo Projects in 2001 after having led the Scottish arts charity Independent Public Arts.
 Originally a landscape architect, he broadened his practice to encompass the pioneering concepts of linking cultural planning and placemaking in the mid 1990’s.
 He has wide and grounded experience in generating and leading creative projects that integrate art and creativity as a key element of environmental, architectural and regenerative schemes.
 Tom has undertaken a range of advocacy activities including lecturing at Glasgow School of Art, the University of Plymouth and providing assessment advice on public art to a wide range of public bodies.

 Chris is a chartered landscape architect and knows Bristol well, having worked for various private practices in the city for over twenty five years.
 He is experienced in all aspects of landscape design and visual assessment, particularly for major infrastructure projects, historic townscape, the education sector, city centre regeneration, new railways and commercial and industrial development schemes.
 He has promoted large development projects through the planning system, including Northstowe, a new town near Cambridge.
 Chris is passionate about all things Bristol and joined the BUDF to contribute to the city’s continued evolution as the strategic urban centre of the south west.#